 For many, whale watching in Mexico is a once-in-a-lifetime experience.
 Mexico’s Pacific Coast is regarded as one of the best places in the world to see whales in the wild.
 There’s certainly a chance of seeing them towards the Gulf of Mexico, but if whale watching in Mexico is a must-do activity, Baja California is the place to be.

 Of course, there’s far more to do in Mexico than just looking for cetaceans.
-Aside from snorkeling and scuba diving, there are wonderful opportunities to experience authentic food and culture throughout the Baja peninsula, and plenty of chances to break a sweat between cliffside hikes, ziplines, and ATV trails.
+Aside from snorkeling and scuba diving, there are wonderful opportunities to experience authentic food and Mexican culture and traditions throughout the Baja peninsula, and plenty of chances to break a sweat between cliffside hikes, ziplines, and ATV trails.

 Explore some of Mexico’s best destinations on a Mexican Riviera cruise.
 Browse cruise itineraries on our website and book your next incredible vacation today.